Skip to main content

 Electricity These collections preserve and explore the history of electrical science and technology.
 Holdings include electrostatic devices; lamps, generators, meters and other power system components; communications technology such as telegraphy, telephony, magnetic recording, radio, and television; and masers, lasers, transistors and chips.

-Mechanisms Collections These collections comprise watches and clocks (European and American); typewriters; mechanical phonographs; experimental phonograph records; and locks.
+Mechanisms Collections These collections comprise watches and clocks (European and American); mechanical phonographs; experimental phonograph records; and locks.

 Research Staff